kristofa/mock-http-server/README.md

 +   `HttpRequestMatcher` has a more usable interface.
 +   Clean-up of existing HttpResponseProvider implementations.
 +   `HttpRequestResponseFileLoggerFactory` has the option to delete previously logged requests/responses.
-This prevents potential test failures if your new log session has less request/responses as your previous one or if the requests/responses come in different order.
+This prevents potential test failures if your new log session has less request/responses than previous one or if the requests/responses come in different order.
-In reality most people manually deleted previously logged files manually.
+In reality most people manually deleted previously logged files.
 Now it can be done automatically through optional constructor argument.

 ### 3.0 - 13th of February 2014 ###